-Once you’ve chosen a lender and you have your documents in order, it’s time to apply for your personal loan.
+Once you’ve chosen a lender and you have your documents in order, it’s time to apply for a personal loan.
 Fill out the application and include any necessary documentation with your application.

 The specific forms that you’ll need to fill out and the information you’ll need to provide will vary depending on where you get your loan.
 The MoneyLion app just requires you to scan your driver’s license.
 You don’t need to gather any other materials, such as additional paperwork.

 Thinking about getting a loan with MoneyLion?
-First, download the app from the Google Play or Apple App store.
+First, download the app from Google Play or Apple App store.
 Apply for a MoneyLion Credit Builder Plus membership with credit builder loans and enter your personal information.
 As soon as you get approved, you’re eligible for up to a $1,000 personal loan at a low APR.

 Step 5: Get approval

-After you submit your application, wait for the approval.
+After you submit your application, wait for approval.
 You can speed up the loan application process by double-checking that you’ve submitted all of your information correctly and that you respond to any bank inquiries quickly.

 If you’re getting your loan through MoneyLion, you won’t need to sit around and wait for a decision.
-Once you’re a Credit Builder Plus member, you’ll see your personal loan instantly deposited into your account as soon as you request it.
+Once you’re a Credit Builder Plus member, you’ll see a portion of the loan instantly deposited into your account as soon as you request it.